divslinger/Android-Merchant-App/TEST_PLAN.md

 1. Invoice generation continue after internet disconnection
    * Turn off internet connection on the merchant device.
    * Enter any amount on the 'Payment INPUT' screen
-   * Click the "Charge" button to enter the 'Payment REQUEST' screen
+   * Click the "Charge/Checkout" button to enter the 'Payment REQUEST' screen
    * Upon seeing the "Error during invoice generation" popup, do not press continue.
    * Swipe down on your Android device to bring the notification shade into view.
    * Turn on your internet connection